Exploiting sterility to win the battle against resistant weeds

 In addition, seeds obtained following artificial pollination with WeedOUT’s pollen completely lost their ability to germinate.
 While the average germination rate in the control was 72%, none of the seeds obtained following artificial pollination with WeedOUT’s pollen germinated (p-value = 0.00002).
 These results demonstrate the ability of WeedOUT’s pollen to block the generation of viable resistant weed seeds and accordingly to inhibit resistant weed spreading.

-WeedOUT’s technology was successfully tested in various studies in Palmer Amaranth, including competition trials.
+WeedOUT’s technology was successfully tested in various studies in Palmer Amaranth, and its high efficacy was demonstrated in field trials in Israel and in the US.

-Proof of Concept was also achieved with another weed species that is considered one of the most troublesome weeds in the US.
+The technology was also successfully tested in Proof of Concept studies with Waterhemp (Amaranthus tuberculatus) that is considered one of the most troublesome weeds in the US.